redxouls/Final_Project/README.md

         self.a = vector(0,self.g,0)
         self.free = True
 ```
-***Function:*** Initiallize several phsics parameter to track the movement of the two wheels of the car.
+***Function:*** Initiallize several physics parameters to track the movement of the two wheels of the car.

 ***Return:*** None
 ```python=